 - 1 tablespoon cold water

-Pour the juices into a saucepan and bring to a boil over high heat.
-Reduce the heat to medium and boil for about 4 to 6 minutes, or until reduced by about one-third.
-Combine the cornstarch and cold water; whisk into the reduced juices and cook for 1 minute longer.
+- Pour the liquids into a saucepan and bring them to a boil over high heat.
+Reduce the heat to medium and boil for about 3 to 5 minutes, or until reduced by about one-third.
+Combine the cornstarch and cold water; whisk into the reduced juices and cook for 1 minute longer, or until thickened.

 Tips and Variations